 Good coffee ...

-I found the area because I'm a coffee enthusiast.
-One of the most revered coffee houses in Melbourne (according to the CoffeeSnobs website) is the Maling Room cafe in Canterbury, so when passing through Melbourne I made the short train trip out of the city to try it out.
+Being a coffee enthusiast is what brought me to the area.
+One of the more revered coffee houses in Melbourne (according to the CoffeeSnobs website) is the Maling Room cafe in Canterbury, so when visiting Melbourne I made the short train trip out of the city to try it out.

 The Maling Room proved worthy of its reputation, with coffee worth travelling for.
 Their food was good too, and being located inside a historic post office building added to its charm.
 But when I stepped outside to explore the street I realised my discoveries had only begun.